Preparing the project defence

 7. Bibliography.

-In the case of some theses in political theory - depending on consulting the supervisor - instead of hypotheses, the candidate should present the theoretical framework and the main argument(s) of her project.
-The following issues must be considered when preparing the project defence: 1) objectives; 2) research questions; 3) hypotheses (or, in the case of some theses in political theory: theoretical framework and main arguments); and 4) methodology.
+In the case of some political theory dissertations, after consultation with the supervisor, the candidate should present the theoretical framework and the main argument(s) of the project instead of the hypotheses.
+In preparing the project defence, the following points should be considered: 1) aims; 2) research questions; 3) hypotheses (or, in the case of some political theory dissertations: theoretical framework and main arguments); and 4) methodology.

 Turnitin

-As a Phd student, the work you produce in the first stage of your programme (thesis project) and in the last stage (thesis submission) will be checked through the Turnitin similarity report.
-This is to check for any issues that may affect progression or any inadvertent plagiarism or self-plagiarism that may be addressed.
+As a doctoral student, the work you produce in the first stage of your programme (thesis project) and in the final stage (thesis submission) will be checked using the Turnitin similarity report.
+The purpose of this is to check for any issues that may affect your progress or to address any accidental plagiarism or self-plagiarism.

 How to avoid plagiarism and self-plagiarism